libdebug/libdebug/docs/source/basic_features.rst

     print(f"RAX: {hex(d.regs.rax)}")

 The `wait()` method waits for the running process to stop before going forward with the script.
 Adding the `d.wait()` command will make sure the register access doesn't happen before hitting the breakpoint or any other stopping event.
 If the `wait()` method is omitted, the register access will happen as soon as possible after the continue command is issued.

-Please note that while this "asyncronous" behavior is possible with registers, memory access will not be allowed when the program is running.
+Please remember that accessing a property like registers will stop the process.
+Sending a continue command afterwards will make the process run again.

 You can manually send a stopping signal to the program using the `interrupt()` method.
 This will stop the execution of the program and allow you to access the registers and memory.
 The syntax is as follows: